hbctraining/main/registrations/AllFunders_Peak_Analysis.md

 ---

 ### **Description:**
 This multi-day hands-on workshop will provide students with a suite of tools and a basic workflow of how to handle data generated from peak calling algorithms.
-Specifically, the workshop will focus on taking BED file formats (i.e. narrowPeak) and focus on identifying what these regions represent.
+Specifically, the workshop will focus on taking BED file formats (i.e. narrowPeak) and identifying what these regions represent.
 This workshop will introduce participants to:
 - Approaches to check peak quality and reproducibility across replicates
 - Peak annotation methods and tools for visualization
 - Differential peak enrichment analysis and functional analysis